TRUFFLES IN ISTRIA

 The fleshy inner mass (gleba) of a ripe Tuber Unicantum is firm and dark brown, streaked with many thin white lines which do not change their color in contact with air.
 Their skin (peridium) is dark and less rough than the skin of Aestivum.
 It is shaped like an anomalous tuber and its size ranges between 2 and 9 cm.
 It is pleasant in flavor and scent and tastes better than a summer truffle.

 Tuber Magnatum Pico

 Season: from October to December

 The fruit is usually spherically anomalously shaped and it most often grows to the size from 2 to 15 cm.
-Its skin (peridium) is smooth and ochre yellow or olive yellow in colour, and sometimes it can reveal a more rustic cracked area or light red spots.
+Its skin (peridium) is smooth and ochre yellow or olive yellow in color, and sometimes it can reveal a more rustic cracked area or light red spots.
 The gleba (fleshy inner mass) is firm and soapy in structure, at the beginning whitish and then pale yellow, ochre brown, reddish brown, streaked with many thin white lines.
-Intensive in scent and strong but pleasant in flavour.
+Intensive in scent and strong but pleasant in flavor.

 LIVADE TARTUFI d. o. o. za trgovinu i preradu tartufa, putnička agencija

 Matični broj: 01720180